Roof Replacement in Cedar Park, TX | RoofsOnly.com

 What’s Actually Happening on Cedar Park Roofs Right Now

-The failure mode is pretty consistent: granule loss concentrated on the south- and west-facing slopes, which absorb the most direct sun.
-Once the granules are significantly diminished, the asphalt mat hardens and eventually cracks.
+The failure mode is consistent: granule loss concentrated on the south- and west-facing slopes, which absorb the most direct sun.
+Once granules are significantly gone, the asphalt mat hardens and cracks.
 Water infiltration follows.
 It usually starts slow — a drip near a pipe boot, a damp spot in the attic that’s easy to miss — and by the time it’s causing noticeable interior damage, the decking is often already compromised.
 A proactive inspection almost always costs less than the emergency situation you were trying to avoid.

 My Cedar Park home is about 18 years old.
 Do I really need a replacement?